dadmars/notes/net/rfc2784_route_encap.md

     |                               |
     ---------------------------------

-This specification is generally concerned with the structure of the GRE header, although special consideration is given to some of the issues surrounding IPv4 payloads.

 ## GRE Header

-   The GRE packet header has the form:

     0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1
     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+